cschweig2/MVC-Template/README.md

 #### Final Steps
 1. _Navigate to the Bakery and Bakery.Tests folders and enter "dotnet restore" in the command line to install packages._
-2._After packages are installed in each of these folders, you may use "dotnet run" to both run and build the program._
+2._After packages are installed in each of these folders, navigate to the -Main Project- folder and enter "dotnet run" in the command line to both run and build the program._

 ## Known Bugs